drarnakarick/atlas3d/README.md

-# README – THe ATLAS3D Project –XXII
+# The ATLAS3D Project – XXII

 This directory contains sample data, analysis, code from my research at University of Oxford.